christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 > @Buneman1971

-A trio of papers by Flight in the early 1990s outline his own approach:
+A trio of papers by Flight in the early 1990s outlines his own approach:

 > @flight1990many